smithy-lang/smithy/docs/source-1.0/spec/core/model.rst

           shape name or the name of a non-renamed shape contained in the service.
         * Member shapes MAY NOT be renamed.
-        * Resource, operation, and shapes marked with the :ref:`error-trait` MAY NOT be renamed.
+        * Resource and operation shapes MAY NOT be renamed.
 Renaming shapes is intended for incidental naming conflicts, not for renaming the fundamental concepts of a service.
         * Shapes from other namespaces marked as :ref:`private <private-trait>` MAY be renamed.
         * A rename MUST use a name that is case-sensitively different from the